Waste and recycling

 At UTS we strive to minimise waste going to landfill by recycling over 80% of the general waste stream.

-Ways we reduce the volume of waste produced in the first place include;
+Ways we reduce the volume of waste include;

 - Greener purchasing – minimising unnecessary procurement, choosing more efficient products, and helping to ‘close-the-loop’ by purchasing new products made from recycled materials.

 - Refilling water bottles – encouraging students and staff to re-fill.

-- Reducing disposable coffee cups – ActivateUTS offer discounts and incentives at campus cafés if you take your own refillable cup or lunch box.
+- Reducing disposable cups – campus retailers offer discounts and incentives if you BYO refillable cup or lunch box.

 - Books - borrowing books from the Library is more sustainable than buying your own.
-You can buy and sell books for about half price and this option can sometimes be cheaper than renting.
-Zookal is a company run by UTS alumni where students can rent books.
+Borrowing, swapping and renting is also a good idea.
+Zookal is a company run by UTS alumni where you can rent books.

-UTS recycles over 80% of the contents of general waste bins around campus*.
-Bins in public areas and offices are ‘co-mingled’ meaning all waste goes into the one bin, which is then sorted off-campus into recyclable and non-recyclable items.
+UTS recycles over 80% of our general waste.
+The general waste bins in public areas and offices are ‘co-mingled’ meaning all waste goes into the one bin, which is sorted off-campus into recyclable and non-recyclable items.

 There are also specialised bins in certain areas for the following dedicated recycling waste streams;